 Unlike other marketing channels, growing your push notification subscribers is fairly straightforward.
 With a highly visible and timely opt-in prompt, your store visitors can subscribe to your notifications easily.
 Moreover, without the double opt-in, there is no hassle of confirming the subscription.

-Many stores set up incentives for subscribing to their push notifications.
-These incentives vary from receiving a free gift with their next order to allowing them to unlock a tempting discount.
-With a persuasive offer, you can provide your visitors with a very compelling reason to click on ‘Allow’.
+Many stores set up incentives that motivate store visitors to subscribe to their push notifications.
+These incentives vary from receiving a free gift with their next order to giving them a 20% discount on their next order.
+With a persuasive offer, you can provide your visitors with a very compelling reason to subscribe.

 When a visitor first lands on the website, it’s crucial to give them some time before asking permission to send push notifications.
-These few seconds allow them to look through the website and have a better impression of your store and the products before requiring to take any actions or get involved with the store.
+These few seconds allow them to look through the website and have a better impression of your store and your products before they decide to take any action or get involved with the store.

-Merchants can easily customize the timer for the browser prompt.
+You can easily customize the timer for the browser prompt and add a delay so that the prompt shows up a few seconds after the shopper lands.
 On the PushOwl dashboard, you can pick when the browser prompt should show up, based on the device the visitor is on.

 Many shoppers browsing on your store may not be subscribed to your push notifications.
 But if a product that they are interested in is out of stock, they would be willing to subscribe to alerts.
 In this case, the Back in Stock feature comes in handy.